-The Moodle Information Literacy Project is an experimental clearinghouse for portable, 3-hour modules of information literacy instruction.
+The Moodle Information Literacy Project is an experimental course shell where we provide portable, 3-hour modules of information literacy instruction.
 The goal of this project is to create a space for faculty to quickly obtain short lessons that meet General Education student learning outcomes (SLOs) in the areas of information literacy and critical thinking.
-Each lesson includes approximately one hour of in-class activity and two hours of asynchronous or take-home material for students.Questions/Comments: Felicia Palsson (4-2951) or email@example.com.
+Each lesson includes approximately one hour of in-class activity and two hours of asynchronous or take-home material for students.Questions/Comments: Felicia Kalker (4-2951) or email@example.com.

 Examples include step-by-step instructions for embedding the resource within your course web page.